redox-os/book/src/boot-process.md

 ### Filesystem Init

 The filesystem init continues the loading of drivers for all other functionality.
-This includes audio, networking, and anything not required for disk access.
+This includes audio, networking, and anything not required for storage device access.
 It's mainly found in `/usr/lib/init.d`.
 In the redox builder repository, it's configurable in the [config directory](https://gitlab.redox-os.org/redox-os/redox/-/tree/master/config).

-After this, the login prompt is shown both in second graphics buffer and the serial driver.
+After this, the login prompt is shown both in the second virtual terminal and the serial driver.

-If Orbital is enabled, the display server is launched in third graphics buffer.
+If Orbital is enabled, the display server is launched in the third virtual terminal.

 ## Login